 Our user-friendly assessments and qualifications put pupils, families, teachers and schools first, and are informed by meaningful dialogue, feedback and consultation.

 ISEB is led by CEO Julia Martin and Chair Wendy Griffiths, supported by three Vice-Chairs, one from each of our Patron Associations: HMC, IAPS and GSA.
 An ever-growing team of passionate and dedicated staff also drive us forward, supported by a wide range of education experts and consultants.
 Meet some of our customer-facing colleagues here.

 Julia leads ISEB and brings extensive experience in the education sector and assessment design, as well as specialist skills in product innovation and digital transformation to the role.

 Carolyn leads on all marketing and communications activities.
-Having joined ISEB at the beginning of the year, Carolyn brings a wealth of experience in the education and technology sectors.
+Having joined ISEB at the beginning of 2022, Carolyn brings a wealth of experience in the education and technology sectors.

 We are guided by a supportive Board, made up of highly respected and experienced members from across the independent sector.
 The Board meets with our senior team regularly to assist and advise on our qualifications, products, and growth plans.

 The Board is made up of Heads from ISEB's three Patron Associations:

 The Board is led by a Chair, supported by three Vice-Chairs, one from each of our Patron Associations.